-- 2.a) an explanation detailing of the position's critical need and why this need cannot otherwise be filled.; - For transfers, one of two criteria must be met: - a) An explanation of how the transfer is for the convenience of the State and not for the convenience of the employee, or; - b) An explanation of the critical need being met by the transfer, including an explanation of why this need cannot otherwise be filled. - 3.
+- 2.a) an explanation detailing of the position's critical need and why this need cannot otherwise be filled; - For transfers, one of two criteria must be met: - a) An explanation of how the transfer is for the convenience of the State and not for the convenience of the employee, or - b) An explanation of the critical need being met by the transfer, including an explanation of why this need cannot otherwise be filled. - A statement of the consequences of not hiring the prospective employee or initiating the transfer of the current employee must also be provided. - 3.
 The dates the obligations will be incurred.; and - 4.
 A detailed estimate of the total expenses including an itemization of travel costs, per diem rates and moving expenses.

-Upon approval by the Clerkof the Board, claims are submitted for payment in the same manner as other travel claims against the State from the agency's funds and must include a copy of the approved request.
+Upon approval by the Clerk of the Board, claims are submitted for payment in the same manner as other travel claims against the State from the agency's funds and must include a copy of the approved request.
 Receipts must support all moving expense reimbursements.
 Agencies must assure ensure that funds are available within their existing budgets.